skadistats/clarity-examples/README.md

 It still has problems with finding out if some modifier applied to a unit is a buff or a debuff, and it doesn't know how to convert the technical hero names to plain english... but otherwise it has it all :)

-You can find it under `skadistats.clarity.examples.combatlog.Main.java`.
+You can find it under [skadistats.clarity.examples.combatlog.Main.java](https://github.com/skadistats/clarity-examples/blob/2.0-dev/src/main/java/skadistats/clarity/examples/combatlog/Main.java).
 After building it from the project root with

 	mvn -P combatlog package